 The Skills Map provides easy access to new information about the literacy and numeracy proficiency of adults ages 16-74 in all 50 states, the District of Columbia, and all 3,141 counties across the United States as well as the ability to view side-by-side comparisons of performance for individual states and counties.

 According to recent PIAAC data, roughly 1 in 5 U.S. adults lacks basic literacy skills, while nearly 1 in 3 lacks basic numeracy skills.
-The demonstration will review average scores and the proportion of adults performing at each proficiency level (lowest, middle, and highest performers).
+The demonstration reviewed average scores and the proportion of adults performing at each proficiency level (lowest, middle, and highest performers).
 Users can access selected state- and county-level demographic information such as educational attainment, race/ethnicity, employment status, and poverty level, to better understand the results produced for each state or county.